giacomoubaldi/SC_project/README.md

 **Event selection** rapresents a procedure that loops on all events and decides whether to accept or to discard each of them, according to specific criteria.
 At the end of the selection we’ll be left with a sample of **candidates**, ideally made mainly of signal events.

 This repository explores two different methods for *events selection*: **cutflow** and **multivariate analysis**, based on simulated data obtained by the Susymaker Analysis Package in order to inquire SUSY physics (signal dataset) vs Standard Model (background dataset).
-The aim of events selection is to test methods for filtering events on simulated dataset and then apply the best one on experimental data.
+The aim of events selection is to test methods for filtering events on separated signal and background datasets and then apply the best one on the unique dataset obtained by experiment.

 ## CutFlow